Eli Zibin

 ios react-native offline-first sqlite supabase

-A casual walkthrough of Hapax: an offline-first personal dictionary app.
+A walkthrough of Hapax: an offline-first personal dictionary app.

 Hapax is a small dictionary app I built for myself.
 I try to write down/look up every word I come across that I don't know.
-I've kept a word list for years as a basic csv, but I've always wanted to experiment with it in an app format.
+I've kept a word list for years as a basic csv and google sheet, but I've always wanted to experiment with it in an app format.

-It's built as local-first data with an optional sign-in, practical sync features, and lightweight AI helpers to fill in details and enrich entries.
+It's built as a local-first app with an optional sign-in, practical sync features, and lightweight AI helpers to fill in details and enrich entries.

-The app is designed to save first and organize later via entry or AI enrichment.
+The app is designed to save first and fill-in later via entry or AI enrichment.
 This post is a straightforward tour of how it works.

 Quick look at browsing entries in the real app.